-Blood tests are used to detect certain antibodies and signs of inflammatory response.
-But these tests only have limited usefulness in early diagnostics because the results may vary for other reasons as well.
+- Blood tests: Blood tests are used to detect certain antibodies and signs of inflammation in the body.

 It can be difficult to diagnose rheumatoid arthritis at an early stage because the symptoms are often very mild in the first few weeks and months, and may not be typical.
-Rheumatologists are specialists for diseases like rheumatoid arthritis and are a good starting point for someone who thinks they may have it.
 It's easier to diagnose rheumatoid arthritis in someone who has had it for a longer time.
-This is because, in addition to the typical physical symptoms, changes in the joints are often clearly visible or can be seen using x-rays or ultrasound.
-It's not always possible to see these changes in the first few weeks or months.
+This is because, in addition to the typical physical symptoms, it's often already easy to see changes in the joints.

-- reduce inflammation and help keep the disease from getting worse,
+- reduce inflammation and help stop the disease from getting worse,

 - relieve symptoms like pain and swelling, and

-- help people move their joints more easily again, or at least maintain joint flexibility for as long as possible.
+- help people move their joints more easily again or maintain joint mobility for as long as possible.

-Support aids are designed to help compensate for physical limitations and help with daily activities.
+In advanced arthritis, various aids can compensate for many physical limitations and help you to carry out everyday activities.
 These include orthopedic shoe inserts, grabbing aids and specially designed cutlery.

-Rehabilitation is one option for people whose rheumatoid arthritis has not been well managed for a longer period of time and who may have not been able to go to work for a while as a result.
-The information about rehabilitation given here is specific to the situation in Germany, but the circumstances may be similar in other countries.
-The aim of rehabilitation is to cope with the disease better in everyday life, to start getting out of the home again, and to continue working or be able to go back to work again.
+Rehabilitation may be considered in people whose rheumatoid arthritis wasn't well managed for a longer period of time.
+The aim of rehabilitation is to cope better with the disease in everyday life, to start getting out of the home again, and to continue working or be able to go back to work again.
 But it may also be suitable for retired people.
-Rehabilitation can help them gain maximum independence and prevent the need for extra nursing care.
+Rehabilitation can help them to be as independent as possible and prevent the need for nursing care.

-A number of different specialists are involved in rehabilitation, including rheumatologists, physiotherapists, occupational therapists, social workers and psychologists.
+A number of different specialists are involved in rehabilitation, including rheumatologists, physical therapists, occupational therapists, social workers and psychologists.
 Rehabilitation usually lasts about three weeks.
 Having inpatient rehabilitation means that you will stay at the hospital or rehabilitation center the entire time.
 In outpatient rehabilitation, you live at home and visit the center during the day.

-Depending on the goals of rehabilitation and your insurance plans, the costs will be paid by statutory pension, health or accident insurance (in Germany).
-Conditions for coverage require that a doctor has decided that rehabilitation is necessary and that the rehabilitation application has been approved by the insurer.
+Depending on the goals of rehabilitation, the costs will be paid by statutory pension, health or accident insurance (in Germany).
+Rehabilitation treatment will only be possible if a doctor has said that it is necessary and if the rehabilitation application has been approved by the insurer.

 Rheumatoid arthritis and associated problems like pain, exhaustion, drug side effects and physical limitations can all have a major impact on everyday life.
-People who have rheumatoid arthritis often need more time for everyday activities and may require more and longer breaks to rest.
+Many people who have rheumatoid arthritis need more time for everyday activities and also need more and longer breaks to rest.
 There are a number of different time-consuming things that they have to take care of: frequent visits to the doctor, taking their medication correctly, and getting hold of support aids.
 High levels of exhaustion can also mean that people who have rheumatoid arthritis need more sleep, have difficulties concentrating and find it hard to stay active.
 The disease is often associated with feelings like anxiety about the future and sadness about the loss of physical abilities, as well as anger at having rheumatoid arthritis.
-This is not always easy for others to understand.
+These feelings can be hard for others to fully understand.

-But many people learn to manage their disease so that they can cope better with the symptoms and are still able to live a fulfilling life despite the limitations.
+But many people learn to manage their disease so that they can cope better with the symptoms and are still able to live a fulfilled life despite the limitations.

-There are a number of different options for people with rheumatoid arthritis to find support within Germany, including self-help groups and information centers.
-Support services may be organized quite differently from region to region, though, and they are not always easy to find.
-Our list can help you find and make use of local services.
+There are a number of different options for people with rheumatoid arthritis to find support within Germany, including support groups and information centers.
+Support services are often organized quite differently from region to region, though.
+Our list may help you find and make use of local services.